hatwell/hatwell.github.io/about.md

 title: who i am
 permalink: /about/
 ---

 ### about me

 I'm a software engineer currently working at [Co-op Digital](https://digitalblog.coop.co.uk/)

 I graduated from [CodeClan](https://codeclan.com) in 2017.
 I mostly write Python and JavaScript (React).
-I like TDD.
+I really like writing good tests.

 ### other stuff